elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 ##### Search

-The `search` method to retrieve objects from the repository by a query string or definition in the Elasticsearch DSL:
+The `search` method is used to retrieve objects from the repository by a query string or definition in the Elasticsearch DSL:

 ```ruby
 repository.search('fox or dog').to_a